O'Hare International Airport

 www.flychicago.com

 Information-Airport information booths with lowered counters can be found in the upper level check-in area and the Midway Boulevard restaurant and shopping area.
-Airport access information is included in the "MDW Traveler's Guide" and on the airport website.
+Airport access information is included in a new access guide, also downloadable from the airport website.

 Pick-up/Drop off Areas-There are designated accessible drop-off areas on upper and lower levels of the terminal roadway.
 Security guards allow extra time for persons with disabilities to load and unload.
 Curbside check-in is available.
 Entrances have automatic doors.